redouane7653/Securify/README.md

-Securify is an Application under progress which will allow the booking of manned security services through  mobile and web, the idea behind the application lies in connecting a pool of Customers with a pool of Security officers, through the exchange of information such as Adresses, Bank details to allow payments  and Dates of availability of service between the Clients and the Officers managed through Securify.
+Securify is an Application under progress which will allow the booking of manned security services through  mobile and web, the idea behind the application lies in connecting a pool of Customers with a pool of Security officers, through the exchange of information such as Adresses, Bank details to allow payments  and Dates of availability of service between the Clients and the Officers managed through Securify to allow the performance of a service.

-a client will be able to hire a security officer at an hourly rate calculated by securify
+"a client will be able to hire a security officer at an hourly rate calculated by securify through his mobile phone and computer online"

+the app will connect a qualified service provider to a customer

 ## App Structure